Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/Android/README.md

 #### Displaying Rewarded Ads

-To use the Rewarded Ad you first need to load an Ad instance with an RewardedAdCallback listener :
+To use the Rewarded Ad you first need to load an Ad instance with a RewardedAdCallback listener :

 ```java
 RewardedAd mRewardedAd;